-In our Kindergarten Children Acquiring Words through Storybook Reading (KAW Story) project, we are figuring out the best way to teach children with Developmental Language Disorders (DLD) new words during book reading.
+Kindergarten Children Acquiring Words through Storybook Reading (KAW Story) is a clinical trial funded by the National Institute on Deafness and other Communication Disorders (NIDCD).
+In this project, we are figuring out the best way to teach children with Developmental Language Disorders (DLD) new words during book reading.
 Two children in every kindergarten classroom have DLD.
 DLD affects a child's ability to talk to others and to understand what others say to them.
-Many children with DLD don't know enough words for their age or don't know enough about each word to use the word well or quickly.
-Book reading is a common activity that children do at home and in their classrooms.
-If we can figure out a way to help children learn new words through book reading, we can improve their vocabulary.
+Different areas of language can be challenging for children with DLD.
+Our focus in this project is vocabulary.
+Many children with DLD don't know enough words for their age or don't know enough information about each word to use the word well or quickly in conversation.
 Vocabulary is important for becoming a good reader and a successful student.
 You can't read and understand a book if you don't know the words.
-Learning in the classroom involves learning new words that are important in different subjects.
-If we improve vocabulary in Kindergarten, children with DLD will be on their way to becoming good readers and successful students.
-KAW Story is a clinical trial funded by the National Institute on Deafness and other Communication Disorders (NIDCD).
+Likewise, learning in the classroom involves learning new words that are important for the topic area.
+If we improve vocabulary in kindergarten, children with DLD will be on their way to becoming good readers and successful students.